abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Implies in the BHK interpretation](../05_logic/bhk_implies.svg)

-But in order to use about the proof, we need to also have an implies *set*, that is, a set containing all arrows between given two objects with one element for each arrow.
+But in order to use about the proof, we need to also have an implies *set*, or a *homomorphism set* as it is called in set theory), that is, a set containing all arrows between given two objects with one element for each arrow.

 ![Implies object in the BHK interpretation](../05_logic/bhk_implies_object.svg)

-Once we have that the *modus ponens* rule of inference is nothing more than the process of *functional application*. i.e. if we have a pair, containing a proof of $A$ and a function $A \to B$ we can call this function to obtain a proof of $B$.
+If we have that set, the *modus ponens* rule of inference is nothing more than the process of *functional application*. i.e. if we have a pair, containing a proof of $A$ and a function $A \to B$ we can call this function to obtain a proof of $B$.

 (In order to define this formally, we also need to define functions in terms of sets i.e. we need to have a set representing $A \to B$ for each $A$ and $B$.
 We will come back to this later.)